 General Digital-trained technicians set up the target monitors in our Optics Laboratory.
 The monitors are connected to high performance video generators and colorimeters.
 Special software is run to analyze the monitors under a wide range of video modes and test conditions to gather performance data, which is analyzed to determine optimal calibration.
 After calibration is successfully performed, a calibration certificate is generated that summarizes the user adjustable video settings, so that the values can be restored if unintentionally modified.

-“On whose display products do we perform this service?”
+“On which of its display products does General Digital perform this service?”

-Naturally, General Digital can perform its DCM process on any of its own monitors and display kits.
-Additionally, we can accommodate third-party display products and monitors, provided they include all of the required electronics and final display overlays (see What is needed to properly calibrate a monitor or display? below).
-Also, displays sent to General Digital’s Optical Bonding Laboratory (OBL) for bonding or enhancement can be calibrated to D65 standards, achieving a full range of accurate picture colors, provided they are supplied with the items listed below.
+General Digital can perform the DCM process on any of its monitors and display kits, from 5" to 65" LCDs incorporating various technologies.
+Also, many organizations send their displays to General Digital’s Optical Bonding Laboratory (OBL) for bonding or other optical enhancements.
+We can calibrate these displays to D65 standards, achieving a full range of accurate picture colors, provided they are supplied with all of the required electronics and final display overlays (see below).

 “What is needed to properly calibrate a monitor or display?”

-In order to ensure a proper calibration, a customer will need to provide, at minimum, the display(s) or monitor(s) complete with overlays, film work, backlight, backlight controller and LCD controller.
+For a proper calibration, we ensure that we have, at minimum, the display(s) or monitor(s) complete with overlays, film work, backlight, backlight controller and LCD controller.
+Note that we use LCD controllers compatible with our in-house equipment; for third-party displays, we require the same.

 “How often should a monitor or display be calibrated?”